The promises of automated marketing are big: more leads, more conversions, more sales … less work.

 Step 6: Test and Pivot

-Dan McDade, President And CEO of PointClear, was spot on when he said, “Automating the right process is smart.
+Dan McDade, the President and CEO of PointClear, was spot on when he said, “Automating the right process is smart.
 Using automation exclusively is not.”

 The only way to know which moves you’ve made were effective and which need to be eliminated is to test, test, and test again.